 Residential Burn Permit Information

-Agricultural Burns in the SRA are currently banned by CAL FIRE.
+Agricultural Burns in the SRA are also currently banned by CAL FIRE.

 Agricultural Burn permits in the Local Responsibility Area will continue to be issued by us and are still allowed on appropriate burn days.